boscaiolo/money/README.md

  ## Currengt limitaions

-  The rates are loaded on the startup of the application, for a more robust application this should be done on a daily basis
+  The rates are loaded on the startup of the application, for a more robust solution this should be done on a daily basis with a timed java taskd

 ## Source code